autocore-ai/AutowareAuto/src/tools/autoware_auto_launch/design/autoware_auto_launch-design.md

 # Design
 <!-- Required -->
-The launch files will be split into four different files:
+The launch files will be split into 8 different pipelines:
  * localization
  * mapping
  * perception